gkarthik/Branch/README.md

 ## Requirements ##
 1. Tomcat 7.0(<http://tomcat.apache.org/download-70.cgi>).
 2. Eclipse Java EE IDE for Web Developers
-3. Gradle Plugin for Eclipse(Can be installed directly form Eclipse market place).
+3. Gradle Plugin for Eclipse(Can be installed directly from Eclipse market place).
-4. Mercurial Plugin for Eclipse(Can be installed directly form Eclipse market place).
+4. Mercurial Plugin for Eclipse(Can be installed directly from Eclipse market place).
 4. Java 7.0.

 ## Setup ##